 The walls of a shipping container.

 Detroit Shipping Co. is a restaurant collective and beer garden featuring five unique food-truck style eateries, two full service bars, a coffee and ice cream booth, a small stage, galleries for local artists and retailers, and two private lounges.
 All constructed from refashioned shipping containers.
 And all located within a few miles of everything you already love about Detroit.

 Find Great Food.
 With a variety of high quality, reasonably priced food options, no other location will be able to match the combination of variety and quality offered by Detroit Shipping.
 Each time you come, you can have a completely different experience.

 Host Your Event.
 At a one of a kind place.
-Bringing your group of up to 300 people to Detroit Shipping a give them a premium, unique experience.
+Bringing your group of up to 300 people to Detroit Shipping and give them a premium, unique experience.

 474 Peterboro Street

 The food, the food, the food.
 We went through an extensive and gluttonous screening process to bring together six unique, chef-driven partner restaurants.
 Each brings a simple but refined menu, offering a new take on a classic.
 So you can eat, eat and eat again.
 Did we mention food?

 Brujo means sourcerer.
 In this case, that sourcerer is Chef Petro, conjouring up delicious, interesting tacos, montaditos and a variety of latillas - a delicacy imported from Spain.

 -320 COFFEE & CREAMERY